petter-holmberg/cpp-ref/classes.md

 <a name="Pimpl"></a>
 ### Pimpl

 When it makes sense to completely hide internal implementation, the Pimpl (Pointer to implementation) idiom should be used.
 It minimizes compiler dependencies, separates interface from implementation and adds portability.
 The downside is that it adds complexity.
-[Sutter05](#Sutter05) §43
+[Sutter05](#Sutter05) §43 [Meyers14](#Meyers14) §21

 Pimpl is useful to suppress class member constructor exceptions when the class' own constructor should never be allowed to throw.
 [Sutter02](#Sutter02) §18

+In C++11, for `unique_ptr` Pimpl pointers, declare special member functions in the class header, but implement them in the implementation file.
+Do this even if the default function implementations are acceptable.
+This does not apply for `shared_ptr`.
+[Meyers14](#Meyers14) §22

 **Example implementation:**